-In older versions of WordPress, prior to version 4.3, adding or switching out a favicon required placing the file in the root directory of your server using FTP or having your web developer handle it for you.
-The file needed to be a set up as a 16-by-16 pixel image known as an .ico file, rather than a standard .jpg or .png.
+Before WordPress 4.3, adding or switching out a favicon required placing the file in the root directory of your server using FTP.
+And the file needed to be a set up as a 16-by-16 pixel image known as an .ico file, rather than a standard .jpg or .png.
 In other words, it was a bit of a pain to create and add a favicon to your site.

 - From there, select Site Identity.

-- Next, click on the Select Image box.
-Here, you can upload the image you would like to set as your favicon.
-After selecting your image, you’ll get a chance to crop, lightly edit, and preview your image.
-Click Select when done.
+- Next, click on Select site icon or Change image to upload the image you would like to set as your favicon.
+After selecting your image, you’ll get a chance to crop, lightly edit, and preview it.

-- Lastly, click the Save & Publish button at the upper left corner of the Site Identity menu to complete the process.
+- Lastly, click the Publish button in the upper right corner of the Theme Customizer menu to complete the process.

 Your favicon is all set!